AlexiaChen/awesome-stars/README.md

 - [Mooler0410/LLMsPracticalGuide](https://github.com/Mooler0410/LLMsPracticalGuide) – A curated list of practical guide resources of LLMs (LLMs Tree, Examples, Papers)
 - [eugeneyan/open-llms](https://github.com/eugeneyan/open-llms) – 📋 A list of open LLMs available for commercial use.
 - [zkcrypto/groth16](https://github.com/zkcrypto/groth16) – Implementation of the Groth16 zk-SNARK proving system
-- [RUCAIBox/LLMSurvey](https://github.com/RUCAIBox/LLMSurvey) – The official GitHub page for the survey paper "A Survey of Large Language Models".
 - [kyrolabs/awesome-langchain](https://github.com/kyrolabs/awesome-langchain) – 😎 Awesome list of tools and projects with the awesome LangChain framework
 - [imaurer/awesome-decentralized-llm](https://github.com/imaurer/awesome-decentralized-llm) – Collection of LLM resources that can be used to build products you can "own" or to perform reproducible research.
 - [flashbots/mev-research](https://github.com/flashbots/mev-research) – Project management for MEV Research